Theeb: Plot

 Theeb spends the day wandering around the canyon and eventually notices a camel heading towards him from the distance.
 He approaches the camel and finds an unconscious man collapsed on top.
 The next day, Theeb wakes up to see the man staring at him.
 He is Hassan, a gravely injured mercenary who is one of the perpetrators of the ambush.
 Theeb is too small to get the camel to obey him, and Hassan is too injured to move.
 They are initially aggressive and hostile but soon realise that they need each other's help to survive.

 Theeb spends some time with Hassan, feeding and healing him.
 Hassan asks Theeb not to betray him, considering how he let Theeb eat with him.
 The next day, the pair mount the camel and head towards an Ottoman rail station.
 They bump into Arab revolutionaries who ask Hassan questions regarding his modern Western belongings – they are looking for the British officer, who had coordinated an attack with them against the Ottomans on the Hejaz railway.
 Allowed to pass, the two continue towards the rail station.
 On their way there, they pass by a part of the railway where dozens of dead Arab revolutionaries lie.
 They had been waiting for the British officer, with his wooden box detonator, which was intended to blow up the railway.
-At the station, Hassan sells the Englishman's belongings to an Ottoman officer in exchange for silver.
-The officer offers Theeb a coin as well; however, Theeb refuses to take it, realizing that Hassan was being paid money for items he stole after killing his brother.
-Young Theeb waits outside the station and shoots Hassan dead.
-The Ottoman officer lets the boy go after Theeb tells him Hassan had killed his brother.
-Theeb, now able to get the camel to obey him, rides off into the desert alone.
+At the station, Hassan sells the Englishman's belongings to an Ottoman officer.
+The officer offers Theeb a coin as well, which Theeb declines, having realized that Hassan was being paid money for items he stole after killing his brother.
+Theeb then waits outside the station for Hassan to come out, then shoots him dead.
+Theeb explains to the Ottoman officer who has rushed out that Hassan killed his brother.
+The officer tells Theeb to go home, and he rides off into the desert.